-NOTE: This example shows shared number 12 used as the memory segment number.
-Possible legal values for the IPCCBaseAddress are 4, 5, 8, 9, 10, 11, and 12, although 8 has been found to be problematic.
-It is possible to run into this error even with the memory segment number set as 12 if the operating system has nondeterministically allocated segment 12 to the EAI MQSeries Server process ahead of the queue manager.
-If this is the case, a different segment number may need to be specified.
+NOTE: This example shows shared number 12 as the memory segment number.
+Valid values for the IPCCBaseAddress are 4, 5, 8, 9, 10, 11, and 12, although 8 has been found to be problematic.
+It is possible to get a shared memory segment conflict even with the number set to 12, if the operating system has allocated segment 12 to the EAI MQSeries Server process ahead of the queue manager.
+If this is the case, a different segment number must be specified.